tjg/ascii-amazement/doc/intro.md

 ```

 One curve-ball is the weird steps through the maze.
 It looks like
 someone is hopping through it.
-Perhaps we don't need to reproduce that
+Perhaps we don't need to copy that
-style, but it'll certainly make testing easier to use their exact
+style, but it certainly makes testing easier, as we can use their
-simple solutions.
+sample solutions unmodified.

 Also, you move through visually whitespace (walls are `|` or `_`).
 But
 actually, you can stand on a `_`, unlike `|`.
 You just can't legally